 Early Origins of the McCusech family

-County Meath (Irish: An Mhí) anciently part of the kingdom of Brega, located in Eastern Ireland, in the province of Leinster, where Jeoffrey Le Cusack was first recorded.
+The surname McCusech was first found in County Meath (Irish: An Mhí) anciently part of the kingdom of Brega, located in Eastern Ireland, in the province of Leinster, where Jeoffrey Le Cusack was first recorded.
 He was named after a town of that name in France and came to Ireland shortly after the English invasion.
 Adam Cusack, his grandson "slew William Barret and his brothers in Connaught, on account of a quarrel about lands " in 1282.
-CITATION[CLOSE]

 Early History of the McCusech family